 Dr. Howard K. Koh is the Harvey V. Fineberg Professor of the Practice of Public Health Leadership at the Harvard T. H. Chan School of Public Health and the Harvard Kennedy School.
 He is also Co-Chair of the Harvard Advanced Leadership Initiative.
 In these roles, he advances leadership education and training at the Harvard T.H.
 Chan School of Public Health as well as with the Harvard Kennedy School, the Harvard Business School and across Harvard University....
 Read more about Howard K. Koh, M.D.

 John D. Black Professor of Business Administration Harvard Business School

 Forest L. Reinhardt is the John D. Black Professor of Business Administration at Harvard Business School.
 Professor Reinhardt is the head of HBS’s Business, Government, and the International Economy unit.
 He also serves as the faculty chair of Harvard Business School's Asia-Pacific Research Center and the chair of the HBS Executive Education in the Asia-Pacific Region....
 Read more about Forest Reinhardt

-Vice Dean for the Graduate Program and International Legal Studies Henry L. Stimson Professor of Law Director, East Asian Legal Studies Program, Harvard Law School
+Vice Dean for the Graduate Program and International Legal Studies Jerome A. and Joan L. Cohen Professor of Law Director, East Asian Legal Studies Program; Chair, Harvard Law School Project on Disability; Harvard Law School

 Professor of Business Administration, Harvard Business School Alan L. Gleitsman Professor of Social Innovation, Harvard Kennedy School